-- assist in the reward, retention, and motivation of 'Eligible Participants' (which includes employees, (a) Executive and Non-Executive Directors and contractors); - (b) link the reward of Eligible Participants to shareholder value creation; and - (c) align the interests of Eligible Participants with shareholders of the Company by providing an opportunity to Eligible Participants to receive an equity interest in the Company in the form of securities (ie. a share, option, performance right or other convertible security).
+- (a) assist in the reward, retention, and motivation of 'Eligible Participants' (which includes employees, and contractors); - (b) link the reward of Eligible Participants to shareholder value creation; and - (c) align the interests of Eligible Participants with shareholders of the Company by providing an opportunity to Eligible Participants to receive an equity interest in the Company in the form of securities (i.e., a share, option, performance right or other convertible security).

-A summary of the Plan is in Section 16.4 (Securities Incentive Plan) of the Lithium Energy Prospectus.
+A summary of the Plan is also in Section 16.4 (Securities Incentive Plan) of the Lithium Energy Prospectus (dated 30 March 2021).